bml-research/data_analysis_bml/data/data_03_solutions.md

 ### Exercise 3

-Note that fahrenheit scale has no absolute zero (0 °F, was established as the freezing temperature of a solution of brine made from a mixture of water, ice, and ammonium chloride).
-As a result, we can not directly calculate a ratio as the fahrenheit scale is an interval scale.
+Note that Fahrenheit scale has no absolute zero (0 °F, was established as the freezing temperature of a solution of brine made from a mixture of water, ice, and ammonium chloride).
+As a result, we can not directly calculate a ratio as the Fahrenheit scale is an interval scale.
 We first need to convert the data to Kelvin.

-We can use the formula K = (F − 32) × 5 ⁄ 9 + 273.15
+We can use the formula:  $K = (F − 32) \cdot \frac{5}{9} + 273.15$

-So will will get the following data:
+So we will get the following data:

-no heat shock: 98.6°F = 310.15 K
+No heat shock: 98.6°F = 310.15 K
-medium head shock: 104.0°F = 313.15 K
+Medium head shock: 104.0°F = 313.15 K
-strong heat shock: 170°F = 315.15 K
+Strong heat shock: 170°F = 315.15 K

 Ratio medium/no heat shock = 313.15/310.15 = 1.0097
 Ratio strong/no heat shock = 315.15/310.15 = 1.0161

 ### Exercise 4